Global magnetohydrodynamic simulations of the inner regions of protoplanetary discs. I. Zero-net flux regime: Results I. Magnetic Fields in the active zone and disc accretion

 \subsubsection{Large-scale coherent poloidal magnetic field loops}

-In the MRI active region, large-scale poloidal field loops are generated self-consistently from an initial toroidal field \eqref{eq:magnetic_initial_condition} and grow to fill the extent of the active disc region.
-In Fig. \ref{fig:BpLIC_BPhi_small_600700}, we present the magnetic field configuration in the inner disc, averaged in azimuth and over the time interval $t_{\mathrm{in}}\in[200,700]$, to enhance the visibility of the coherent field structures against the background turbulent state.
+In the MRI-active region, large-scale poloidal field loops are generated self-consistently from an initial toroidal field, which is defined in equation~\eqref{eq:magnetic_initial_condition}, and grow to fill the extent of the active disc region.
+Fig.~\ref{fig:BpLIC_BPhi_small_600700} shows the magnetic field configuration in the inner disc, averaged in azimuth and over the time interval $t_{\mathrm{in}}\in[200,700]$, to enhance the visibility of the coherent field structures against the background turbulent state.
 The poloidal field configuration, $\langle\mathbf{B_p}\rangle_{\phi,t}$, is visualised using field lines (black) and a LIC overlay (greyscale).
-A set of concentric clockwise large-scale poloidal field loops is clearly visible.
-Moreover, once these structures form they persist throughout the extent of the simulation, as discussed in Section~\ref{section:magnetic_field_structures}. \\ Previous work by \citet{jacquemin-ide_magnetorotational_2024} demonstrated the self-consistent generation of large-scale poloidal magnetic field loops in global MRI active simulations of accreting black holes.
-In contrast to our initial conditions (Section~\ref{section:initial_conditions}), their study began with a strong, uniform axisymmetric toroidal magnetic field with a plasma-beta of $ \beta = 5 $ and a torus scale height of \( H/r \sim 0.2 \) in the bulk disc, corresponding to a relatively thick torus structure.
+A set of concentric, clockwise, large-scale poloidal field loops is clearly visible.
+Once formed, these structures persist throughout the extent of the simulation (see Section~\ref{section:magnetic_field_structures}), and their comparable evolution in the azimuthally restricted, long-runtime simulation, \texttt{ZNF-LONG}, indicates that a full azimuthal domain is not required to capture this process.\\ Previous work by \citet{jacquemin-ide_magnetorotational_2024} demonstrated the self-consistent generation of large-scale poloidal magnetic field loops in global MRI-active simulations of black hole accretion discs.
+In contrast to our initial conditions (see Section~\ref{section:initial_conditions}), their study began with a strong, uniform axisymmetric toroidal magnetic field with a plasma-beta of $ \beta \!=\!
+5 $ and a scale height of $ H/r \!\sim\!
+0.2 $ in the bulk disc, corresponding to a relatively thick accretion torus structure.
 However, they raised concerns regarding the efficiency of dynamo-driven field generation in thinner discs, which are less effective at advecting magnetic flux \citep{lubow_magnetic_1994}.
 Therefore, this work provides evidence for the formation and persistence of similar large-scale poloidal field loops in a thinner disc with $ H/R = 0.1 $, a regime more representative of protoplanetary discs.
-This lends tentative support to the notion that thin MRI active discs can generate and sustain large-scale magnetic fields self-consistently, without requiring a strong initial vertical-net flux.
+This lends tentative support to the notion that thin MRI-active discs can generate and sustain large-scale magnetic fields self-consistently, without requiring an initial vertical-net flux.